MrYoungDS/DSp4Postfix/README.md

 If you go to the Project Settings window you will see Module Settings, where you can find out about module dependencies.

 If you are missing any of the above or errors are present in the project, seek help immediately, so you can get started on the project right away.
-The project may start with a warning in **evaluator.arith.ArithPostfixEvaluator**, this is okay.

 ## Part Two: Implementing LinkedStack
-You need to implement a basic stack data structure using a linked list data type internally to allow for an unbounded structure.
+You need to implement a basic stack data structure using a linked list data type to allow for an unbounded structure.
-Start by reading the comments in the `StackInterface` interface (in the `main | java | stack` package).
+Start by reading the comments in the `StackInterface` interface (in the `main.java.stack` package).
 It will provide you with some direction on what each method needs to do.
-Also, it will be helpful to review Chapter 3 to see how a stack works and Chapter 4 to see how to implement a stack using a linked structure.
+It may also be helpful to review Chapter 3 to see how a stack works and Chapter 4 to see how to implement a stack using a linked structure.

 **Hint:** Much of this will be familiar from our work on the MyLinkedList project.

-The tests associated with the `LinkedStack` class, **stack.LinkedStackTest** are in the test folder.
+The tests associated with the `LinkedStack` class, found in `stack.LinkedStackTest` are in the test folder.
 You will want to make sure your implementation passes all the tests provided.
 Try and think of additional tests that might trip you up.
 Did you meet all the requirements specified by the interface?